 Children and Young People’s Engagement

-RCPCH &Us tools to support trainees, paediatricians and healthcare professionals working with children and young people.
+RCPCH &Us tools to support trainees, paediatricians and healthcare professionals working with children and young people to drive service improvement.

 Produced as part of the National Health Service’s 70th year anniversary celebrations, children and young people told RCPCH &Us what they value most from their healthcare professionals and the NHS: